-Bike California: from the High Sierra to San Francisco, from Big Sur to Santa Barbara.
+Bike California: from the High Sierra to San Francisco, from Monterey to Santa Barbara.

 California is big, and it is beautiful.
 From chilly mornings on the northern cliffs to sun-soaked days on sandy SoCal beaches, the variety of landscapes along its 800-mile-long coast—offers endless opportunities to explore.

 And it’s not just a matter of size and scenery—California is also ideal for biking.
-Our bike ride starts with climbing in the mountains, crosses the Golden Gate and winds down the coast through Big Sur and Santa Barbara all the way to Santa Monica.
+Our bike ride starts with climbing in the mountains, crosses the Golden Gate and winds down the coast through Monterey and Santa Barbara all the way to Santa Monica.

 no small feat.
 You’ve got to be fit.
 You’ve got to be committed.
 But if you are, you’re in for a treat because you’re going to do all this, see all this and experience all this in a wonderful, warm, supportive, encouraging, enthusiastic Overland group with two rock-star leaders.

 What’s your dream?
 See the redwoods?
 Cross the Golden Gate?
 Roll down the coast through Carmel?
 Surf at Pismo Beach?
 It’s all here for you.
 In a giant,

 beautiful state that’s just waiting to be explored.